pmean/build-website/text/00/sheet.md

 > code is not assigned to two different subjects.
 Database specialists
 > refer to this as checking for unique primary keys.
 >
-> It\'s also possible to program a database to check for consistencies
+> It's also possible to program a database to check for consistencies
 > in dates.
 If the birth date is in 1994, for example, and the
 > examination date is in 1987, then either your data are in error or you
 > have an extremely far-sighted pre-natal care program.